MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/intranet-roles-tasks.md

 *Start by* — Prioritizing business objectives, and then decide the type of sites and web parts that will be needed initially.

-*You'll know you're done when* — Business and site owners have dedicated areas in SharePoint that can be owned and maintained with little oversight.
+*You know you're done when* — Business and site owners have dedicated areas in SharePoint that can be owned and maintained with little oversight.

 ## Content authors